cybercoder-naj/Rooner/README.md

 ## Known Issues

  - Entering tab on the editor makes rectangular boxes.
 Advised to use spaces instead.
+ - On MacOS, some icons may not be displayed.

 ## Navigating the project